- The objectives of teaching science are to enable our students to:

 - Develop scientific knowledge and conceptual understanding in the following areas:

 - Biology: including plants, animals, habitats, evolution and inheritance

 - Chemistry: including everyday materials and their uses, rocks, states of matter and the properties and changes of materials

-In the Guggenheim gallery science is delivered over a two year rolling programme and the following subjects are covered, leading to Entry Level accreditation:
+In the Guggenheim gallery, science is currently delivered over a two year rolling programme, and the students work towards achieving an Edexcel Entry Level science qualification.

-The Iffley Academy delivers science by using a variety of teaching and learning styles to meet the needs of all our learners and their specific SEN. Medium and short term plans demonstrate the range of different approaches, e.g. whole class teaching and enquiry-based research activities.
-Where students participate in activities outside the classroom, risk assessments are carried out prior to the activity to ensure that the activity is safe and appropriate for all pupils.
+The Iffley Academy delivers science by using a variety of teaching and learning styles to meet the needs of all our learners and their specific SEND.
+Medium and short term plans demonstrate the range of different approaches, e.g. whole class teaching and enquiry-based research.
+Where students participate in activities outside the classroom, risk assessments are carried out prior to the activity to ensure that it is safe and appropriate for all students.